Zain Bukhari

 -

-2018-present: Molecular and Cellular Biology (Ph.D.), School of Life Sciences, Arizona State University, Tempe, AZ
+2024: Molecular and Cellular Biology (Ph.D.), School of Life Sciences, Arizona State University - Tempe Campus, AZ

-2013: High School Diploma, Gilbert Classical Academy, Gilbert, AZ
+2013: High School Diploma, Gilbert Classical Academy, AZ

-Today, Bukhari is involved with Dr. Wayne Frasch's biophysical/biochemical research on ATP Synthases, namely the F-type.
-In the future, he hopes to be involved with the development of nanotechnologies that have applications in the medical field.
+Today, Bukhari is involved with Dr. Wayne Frasch's biophysical/biochemical research on ATP Synthases, namely the F-type and V-type.

 Wayne Frasch’s lab has developed new assays to examine the rotation of single molecules of molecular motor proteins under a microscope.
 The lab focuses on the Fo and F1-ATPase rotary motors that comprise the F-type ATP synthase.
 This protein complex synthesizes the majority of ATP in almost all living organisms, which provides the energy for many cellular processes.

 The research group also creates nano-scale devices by assembling molecules of DNA and proteins in novel ways that can carry out specific tasks.
 These include the incorporation of the F1-ATPase molecular motor into devices that detect single molecules of toxins, drugs or DNA profiles of interest that can provide an early indication of infection or disease.
-Other nano-devices use the assembly of DNA molecules to make computations.
+Other nano-devices use the assembly of DNA molecules to make computations, such as precise calculation of telomere lengths to quantify cellular aging.

 - The F1-ATPase Rotary Mechanism; Seminar.
 School of Life Sciences Molecular and Cellular Biology Colloquium, Arizona State University; 2021